chmullig/sap-2s/README.md

-%SAP-2S: Two Sigma Builds an 8 Bit Computer
+%SAP-2S: Building an 8 Bit Breadboard Computer
-%Rachel Malbin, Jay Smith, Daniel , Chris Mulligan, and Trammell Hudson
+%Daniel Gitzel, Trammell Hudson, Rachel Malbin, Chris Mulligan, and  Jay Smith
 %Fall 2017
 ![](eater-youtube-cover-art2.jpg "8 Bit Computer")\
 In the fall of 2017 a group of TSers are going to follow Ben Eater's ([https://eater.net/](https://eater.net/)) YouTube guide to building a variant of the SAP-1 8 bit computer on breadboards.
 The SAP-1's full name is Simple As Possible-1, from the 1970s era text book [Digital Computer Electronics](http://a.co/3G7b9Mz) by Malvino & Brown.

 We'll be tweaking and improving it slightly, so our version will be called the SAP-2S.